PawelRozniecki/Simple-Search-Engine/README.md

 1. Run the jar file
 2. Main menu with 3 options will show up
-3. You can select an option by entering a number  between 1 and3 in the terminal *Option 1 allows you to index a document
+3. You can select an option by entering a number  between 1 and3 in the terminal
+* Option 1 allows you to index the document.